 During the game, the players describe the actions their characters take.
 Some players particularly enjoy play-acting (or “roleplaying”) the game’s events as if they were their characters, while others describe their characters’ actions as if narrating a story.
 Do whatever feels best!

-Many in-game situations in SFRPG have rules that govern how they’re resolved.
+Many in-game situations in Starfinder have rules that govern how they’re resolved.
 When a fight breaks out, for example, the rules in Tactical Rules explain how to attack, defend, move, and so on.
-All the rules players need to play SFRPG can be found on this site.
+All the rules players need to play Starfinder can be found on this site.

 The Game Master